microsoft/typespec/docs/extending-typespec/emitters-basics.md

 ### Configuration options convention

 - Name options `kebab-case`.
 So it can be inline with the rest of the cli
+- Name options should not contain dots (`.`).
+Using a dot will conflict with using nested configuration values.
 - An option called `output-dir` can be created and should override the compiler `output-dir`

 #### Emitter options vs. decorators